SimranGahra/ENSE-271/readme.md

 - WordPress: Content management system for website development
 - Local by Flywheel: Local development environment for WordPress
 - Text-generation sites: Used for generating blog content (chatGPT)

+Thank you for exploring my ENSE Lab Projects Portfolio!
+I hope you found it insightful and informative.
+These projects represent my journey and growth as a student in Software Design.